VACUMM/vacumm/doc/sphinx/source/user.install.modenv.rst

     conlict vacumm
     module load cdat

-Ici on ne fait que charger CDAT étant donné que vacumm est installé dans le répertoire par défaut de l'installation python de CDAT.

-Si une autre version de VACUMM existe (installée avec un --prefix égal à :file:`/my/soft/vacumm-recent`), et utilisant une autre version de CDAT, nous pourrions avoir le fichier :file:`/my/modules/vacumm/recent` :
+Here we only load CDAT as vacumm is installed in the default directory for installing python CDAT.

+If another version of VACUMM exists
+(installed with a --prefix equal to :file:`/my/soft/vacumm-recent`), and using a different version of CDAT, we could have the file  :file:`/my/modules/vacumm/recent` :

 .. code-block:: tcl